aceslowman/ReactRPG/README.md

 ### Prompt

 Text displayed to the user that describes the current scenario, whereever they are at in the story line.
-Each propmt is a passage of the story and has associated actions the player can choose between to traverse to one of several next passages.
+Each prompt is a passage of the story and has associated actions the player can choose between to traverse to one of several next passages.

 ### Action

-Text representing the options available are displayed to the user, and the user can select them.
+Buttons representing the available actions are displayed to the user, and the user can select them.

 ### Battle

-Battle passage force the player to either defeat their enemy or attempt to flee back to the previous location.
-There are multiple possible enemies chosen at random for some battle scences.
+Battle passages force the player to either defeat their enemy or attempt to flee back to the previous location.
+There are enemies chosen at random for some battle scences.
 Each battle will be unique as the `battleLogic` uses random chance to determine whether the player attacks first or the enemy and each attack will be a random percentage of their total attack power.

+## Database

+We are managing our data with MongoDB hosted at MongoDB Atlas, we are an Express.js server within our API as well as the mongoose package to simplify our code.
+Many of our documents within the database have references to other documents to make  the data more granular and reuseable.

+The main progression through the game is based on a decision tree that gets created when the game loads a `Passage`, each passage contains an array `NextPassages` which refrences the `Passage`s it is possible to traverse to based on the `Action` that the player chooses.
+The recommended mongoose-autopopulate package being used to create the tree when the game loads or when the player gets close to a leaf node.
+Limiting the depth of the tree makes in-game reloading quick and straight forward.

-## Models
+### Models

 ```
 const PlayerCharacterSchema = new mongoose.Schema({